utat-ss/HERON-documentation/our-protocols/eeprom-map.rst

 Use 4-byte values (dwords, i.e. double words) for all values - for simplicity and we have plenty of EEPROM space.
 Note all values are stored as little-endian in EEPROM and in the hexdump.

+There is 2kB of EEPROM in each 64M1 MCU.

+Applicable to all subsystems:

 .. list-table::
     :header-rows: 1